 Stuntman Gil Perkins doubled for Bela Lugosi in the action scenes, as well as the scene of the Monster being released from the ice.
 In the climactic fight scene, Eddie Parker doubled Lon Chaney Jr. as the Wolfman, while Gil Perkins took over as the Monster.
 Based on interviews given years later, Perkins may have also doubled Chaney's Wolf Man in the chase scene through the woods into the castle ruins.
 Some film scholars insist Eddie Parker appears as the Monster in a handful of shots in the climax.

-The dog (Bruno) in the film is a German Shepherd named Moose, who Lon adapted from the Universal Lot just after Moose's earlier appearance as the 4 legged werewolf that attacks Lawrence in The Wolf Man (1941).
+The dog (Bruno) in the film is a German Shepherd named Moose, whom Lon Chaney Jr. adopted from the Universal Lot just after Moose's earlier appearance as the wolf that attacks Lawrence in The Wolf Man (1941).